adamf0x/Ensemble-Sample/README.md

 # Installation instructions:

-a config folder containing a config.json file should be created containing database information for a dev and test database ex:
+- a config folder containing a config.json file should be created containing database information for a dev and test database

+Example:
 ```
 {
     "dev":{